muellerberndt/King-of-Pi/README.md

-# The Kind of Pi.
-Who finds Pi the fastest?
+# The King of Pi 👑

 This is an onogoing competition.
 Whoever computes the first 16 decimal places of Pi the fastest is the current King of Pi and great honor shall be bestowed upon them.